 Chapter 3 briefly describes the survey methods employed for high resolution digital video aerial surveys, which are referenced throughout the following chapters.
-Surveys were flown in twin-engine Cessnas at 250 km/hr and an altitude of approximately 610 m, which is much higher than traditional visual aerial surveys.
+Surveys were flown in twin-engine Cessnas at 250 km/hr and an altitude of approximately 610 m (Figure II), which is much higher than traditional visual aerial surveys.
 While analysis and management of video require substantial personnel time, the resulting data are quality-controlled and audited much more intensively than is possible with visual observation data (Chapter 4).

-Results from mid-Atlantic digital video aerial surveys
+Results from Mid-Atlantic digital video aerial surveys

 Surveys detected a wide variety of taxa, including marine mammals, sea turtles, rays, sharks, fish, bats, seabirds, shorebirds, and raptors (Chapter 5).
 Some taxa were notable for their unexpected abundance within the survey dataset (e.g., Cownose Rays, Rhinoptera bonasus, and sea turtles).
 Other taxa were not expected to be observed in surveys at all (e.g., bats; Chapter 5; Hatch et al. 2013).
 Flight heights of flying animals could be estimated from the aerial video using parallax, or the movement of animals relative to the ocean background (Chapter 5; Hatch et al. 2013).
 This information may be helpful in understanding the potential for interactions between flying animals and offshore wind turbines.
-For example, 59% of all birds with estimable flight heights were observed within 0 and 20 meters above sea level, which is below rotor height for most turbine designs.
+For example, 56% of all birds with estimable flight heights in the Maryland study area were observed within 0 and 20 meters above sea level, which is below rotor height for most turbine designs.
 This type of flight height data is often used alongside information on avoidance behaviors, turbine specifications, and other data in models that attempt to estimate avian collision risk for offshore wind energy projects in Europe (e.g., Band 2012), although there is still debate in the European literature regarding the factors that best predict this risk (e.g., Cook et al. 2012, Douglas et al. 2012, Langston 2013, Furness et al. 2013).

 Identification of animals to species in the video aerial survey data was variable by survey, season, and taxon (Chapter 5).
-In part, this is likely due to variations in image quality and other factors.

-Observational data from boat or visual aerial surveys are not replicable, however, and species identifications made by observers in the moment can seldom be verified after the fact.
-The exhaustive quality assurance and audit protocol followed by aerial video reviewers, as well as characteristics inherent to the video review process itself (such as the use of multiple levels of "certainty" criteria in identifications), ultimately lead to fewer definitive identifications than observational approaches (Chapters 13-14).
+In part, this is likely due to variations in image quality and other factors, some of which are being addressed through technological advances in the field; the current generation of cameras being used in Europe have much higher resolution and color rendition than the cameras used in this study, with better identification rates as a result (95% for all seabirds, on average; A. Webb pers. comm.).
+Unlike observations made from video, however, observational data from boat or visual aerial surveys are not replicable, and species identifications made by observers in the moment can seldom be verified after the fact.
+The exhaustive quality assurance and audit protocol followed by aerial video reviewers, as well as characteristics inherent to the video review process itself (such as the use of multiple levels of "certainty" criteria in identifications), ultimately lead to fewer definitive identifications than observational approaches (Chapter 10).
 However, this also recognizes the inherent uncertainty in the identification process, which can be difficult to account for in unrecorded visual surveys.
-This uncertainty is generally underrecognized or ignored, as it can be difficult to measure, but in some cases species misclassification in visual surveys may actually lead to less reliable density estimates than classifying animals as "unknown" (Conn et al. 2013).
+This uncertainty is generally under-recognized or ignored, as it can be difficult to measure, but in some cases species misclassification in visual surveys may actually lead to less reliable density estimates than classifying animals as "unknown" (Conn et al. 2013).